buenoluis007/CSc59938_Week8/README.md

 Vulnerability #2: Session Hijacking/Fixation

 Log into your account and add ```/hacktools/change_session_id.php``` to the end of the url.
 You are able to copy your current session id.
 On a different browser or private/incognito varient of your current browser, access ```https://35.184.88.145/blue/public/hacktools/change_session_id.php``` and paste the session id obtained from the logged in user and click "Change."
-Now when you access ```https://35.184.88.145/blue/public/``` you are logged in without ever logging in!
+Now when you access ```https://35.184.88.145/blue/public/``` and click "Login" on your different/private browser, you are logged in without ever logging in!

 <img src='sessionhijacking.gif' title='SesHijack' width='' />